Chris Sky: Political views

 In 2022, Saccoccia suggested that the 2022 Russian invasion of Ukraine was justified and suggested Ukrainians were open to their Russian invaders.
 He connected Deputy Prime Minister of Canada Chrystia Freeland with his views on both the Canada convoy protest and the invasion of Ukraine.
-Sky suggested the 2014 annexation of Crimea was justified as Crimea was always Russian property.
+Saccoccia suggested the 2014 annexation of Crimea was justified as Crimea was always Russian property.
 He also suggested the Ukraine biolabs conspiracy theory was true and made fun of Volodymyr Zelenskyy's acting career.

-After the resignation of Toronto Mayor John Tory, Chris Sky has announced he intends to be a candidate for Mayor of Toronto in the 2023 Toronto mayoral by-election.
+After the resignation of Toronto Mayor John Tory, Saccoccia announced he intends to be a candidate for Mayor of Toronto in the 2023 mayoral by-election.
+He received 1.1 percent of the ballots, finishing ninth, and claimed the election results were fraudulent.